axetroy/vscode-http-proxy/README.md

 # vscode-http-proxy

-an vscode extension to start HTTP proxy server.
+a vscode extension to start HTTP proxy server.

 # Usage